How is radiation therapy used?

 Early stage cancer and cancer known to spread to other specific areas of the body can benefit from radiation therapy.
 It can also be used to help kill remaining cancer cells that could still be hidden or undetected in your body.
 In some cancers, radiation therapy is recommended because it can help to relieve symptoms such as swallowing or breathing difficulty due to the location of a tumor.

-What types of radiation therapy are offered?
+What types of cancer radiation are used?

 External Beam Radiation Therapy